redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 ## Monitor install and interact with cluster

-It is suggested to monitor your first deployment to see if anything hangs on boot, or if the virtual media is incorrect according to the bmc.
-You can monitor your deployment by opening the bastion's GUI to assisted-installer (port 8080, ex `xxx-r660.machine.com:8080/clusters`), opening the consoles via the bmc, i.e., idrac for Dell, of each machine, and once the machines are booted, you can directly connect to them and tail log files.
+It is suggested to monitor the first deployment to see if anything hangs on boot, or if the virtual media is incorrect according to the bmc.
+You can monitor the deployment by opening the bastion's GUI to assisted-installer (port 8080, ex `xxx-r660.machine.com:8080/clusters`), opening the consoles via the bmc, i.e., idrac for Dell, of each machine, and once the machines are booted, you can directly connect to them and tail log files.

 If everything goes well, you should have a cluster in about 60-70 minutes.
 You can interact with the cluster from the bastion.